Giskard-AI/giskard/docs/community/contribution_guidelines/dev-environment.md

 ## Pre-commit hooks installation
 Pre-commit hooks ensure that the basic code quality checks are performed before the code is committed.
 Pre-commit has already been installed as a dev dependency using `pdm`.

-The current pre-commit hool configuration is defined in `.pre-commit-config.yaml`
+The current pre-commit cool configuration is defined in `.pre-commit-config.yaml`.

 To install it run:

 ```shell
 pre-commit install
 ```

+Make sure to comment out `skip: true` in the `.pre-commit-config.yaml` file to enable the pre-commit hooks for `ggshield` to use GitGuardian.

 ## Run pre-commit hook manually to fix easy issues
 In case the build is failing because of the pre-commit checks that don't pass it's possible to fix easy issues by running: